 After soaking, strain the groats using a sieve or colander, and rinse lightly.
 Return the groats to the bowl and add the salt and 1 cup of water.
 Use a whizz stick to puree the groats so you get a smooth batter.
 Strain and rinse the seeds, and then stir them through the batter.

 Cover the bowl with a plate and leave out at room temperature for 24 hours.
 If it's particularly cold you might need to leave it for a few hours' longer, but you will know that your bread batter is ready when it's formed a slight dome from rising.
+In hot weather it will ferment faster and you might find it's ready in half the time.

 Preheat your oven to 200˚C. Pour the batter into a silicone loaf pan (I sit my silicone pan inside a glass one so that it keeps its shape when it is full).
 Sprinkle sesame seeds on top.